Chrisxtain/Flexisaf-Internship/README.md

-## A Repositore for all internship projects
+## A Repo for all internship projects